zydou/arti/doc/dev/notes/rpc-meta-draft.md

 that Arti generates and does not share with the application.
 Arti verifies that the MAC is correct before looking up the object by its GID.
+(This method is suitable for representing _references_ as described above.)

 Finally, in either method, we use a single fixed identifier (e.g. `session`)